 CGI considers the week in a term, starting on a Monday through the following Sunday.

-A student who chooses to withdraw from a course more than five (5) calendar days after signing an Enrollment Agreement will follow this refund schedule:
+A student who chooses to withdraw from a course more than five (5) calendar days after signing a Program Enrollment Agreement will follow this refund schedule:

-1. Before beginning one or more courses, meaning prior to the start of the first day of the course, the student is entitled to a refund of 100% of the tuition minus the Program Fee and Application Fee.
+1. Before beginning one (1) or more courses, meaning prior to the start of the first day of the course, the student is entitled to a refund of 100% of the tuition.

-2. After the commencement of one or more courses, the tuition refund, minus the Program Fee and Application Fee, amount shall be determined as follow:
+2. After the commencement of one or more courses, the tuition refund amount shall be determined as follow:

 Length of Term

-Percentage of Tuition Returned to the Student Minus the Application Fee and/or Program Fee AFTER
+Percentage of Tuition Returned to the Student Based Upon the Week of Withdrawal

 80%